 These days quite a few of the UK banks offer a lump sum bonus to transfer your existing bank account to them.
 There are usually strings attached but follow the rules of their offer and you can make a few hundred pounds in a year.

 Double that if you have a partner you help do the same.
 I estimate that I probably spend a total of 1 hour per new account, spread over a number of weeks.

 For a £125 bonus that’s the equivalent of being paid £125 per hour tax free!

 At time of writing First Direct are offering £125 switching bonus via a link on Moneysavingexpert.com or £100 direct.

 M&S Bank are also offering a £125 switch bonus in the form of a M&S pre-loaded credit card with additional £5 added each month if you continue to pay in £1000 per month (total of £185).

-The most important thing to realise is, you don’t need to transfer your main bank account.
+The most important thing to realize is, you don’t need to transfer your main bank account.
 You know the one which you use for everything, all your bills and cash and mortgage?